 Audi’s attempts at mid-engined rally cars were as badly needed as they were secretive.
-The German manufacturer had stolen a march when it sneaked the four-wheel- drive quattro in under the rule makers’ radar in 1980 and changed the sport’s history.
-But within four years the idea of hanging the five cylinder, turbocharged engine out over the front axle was looking increasingly old hat.
-Peugeot had the nimble mid-engined 205 T16 at its disposal, and on its day even the rear-wheel-drive mid-engined Lancia 037 could give the quattro a bloody nose.
-The mid-engined Delta S4, with turbo and supercharging, amongst the myriad of other mid-engine and four-wheel drive rally cars in development at the time, also struck deep concern.
+The German manufacturer had stolen a march when it sneaked the four-wheel drive quattro in under the rule makers’ radar in 1980 and forever changed the sport’s history.
+But within four years the idea of hanging the five-cylinder, turbocharged engine out over the front axle was looking increasingly old hat.
+Peugeot already had the nimble mid-engined 205 T16 at its disposal, and on its day even the rear-wheel drive mid-engined Lancia 037 could give the quattro a bloody nose.
+The Delta S4, with turbo and supercharging, amongst the myriad of other mid-engine and four-wheel drive rally cars in development at the time, also struck deep concern.

-Even as the marque secured the manufacturers’ title in 1982, Audi team manager Roland Gumpert was aware that the quattro would soon be fighting a losing battle.
-He knew that the advance of the mid-engined layout could leave the Audis just as exposed as their two-wheel-drive rivals had been two years earlier.
+Even as the marque secured the manufacturers’ title in 1982 and 1984, then Audi Sport team manager Roland Gumpert was aware that the quattro would soon be fighting a losing battle.
+He knew that the advance of the mid-engined layout could leave the Audis just as exposed as their two-wheel drive rivals had been two years earlier.

-“When all the other competitors were coming with mid-engined cars designed only for rallying it seemed to me, as an engineer, to be unfair,” says Gumpert.
+“When all the other competitors were coming with mid-engined cars designed only for rallying it seemed to me, as an engineer, to be unfair.
 We had created a rally concept that was based on a front-engined road car and it was now being compared to real, pure, mid-engined race cars.
 From a technical point of view they had to be quicker.
-We had some discussions in 1985 about which way we should go next but Ferdinand Piech wanted as to further develop the concept that was linked to the road car.
+We had some discussions in 1984 about which way we should go next but Ferdinand Piech wanted as to further develop the concept that was linked to the road car.
 The biggest problem with the quattro was not the engine, which was very strong, but the weight distribution and the handling.
 So the easiest way to correct this was to create a shorter car.
-That was the Sport quattro.”
+That was the Sport quattro”, says Gumpert.

 To call the Sport quattro a quick fix would be inaccurate — because it didn’t fix much.
 Improved power output mated to a nervous, twitchy chassis made for a real handful, and there was still plenty of understeer in slower corners.
 In fact it could be argued that the 1984 world champion, wily Swede Stig Blomqvist, did his title prospects no harm at all by sticking with the longer wheelbase of the ‘old’ quattro A2 and avoiding teething troubles and lively handling as he racked up points.

 The engineers in Ingolstadt had always suspected that a more radical solution would be required, however.
-“The Sport quattro was the first answer”, says Gumpert, “the second one was that in the longer term it could only be mid-engined.
-So we started work almost at the same time, and by late 1984 we had a physical car ready to run.”
+“The Sport quattro was the first answer, the second one was that in the longer term it could only be mid-engined.
+So we started work almost at the same time, and by late 1984 we had a physical car ready to run”, says Gumpert.

 Audi’s superstar driver Walter Röhrl was equally keen to have a car that could compete with the sport’s emerging talents.
-“We’d known for some time that the Sport quattro was good on fast straights and fast corners,” he says, “but the problem was the tight, slow corners – we had way too much understeer because there was too much weight in front of the axle.
+“We’d known for some time that the Sport quattro was good on fast straights and fast corners,” he says, “but the problem was the tight, slow corners – we had way too much understeer because there was too much weight on the front axle.
 We saw from Peugeot that we needed to go mid-engined.”

 But by this point Audi Sport was not just under pressure on the stages.
-Audi had staked its reputation on the quattro concept and it would mean a major backtrack in marketing terms to admit that front-engined wasn’t good enough for competition.
+Audi had staked its reputation on the quattro concept and it would mean a major backtrack in marketing terms to admit that their flagship front-engine design wasn’t good enough for competition.
 And although Piech gave tacit approval for the project, he didn’t exactly go running to the VW-Audi board with a set of blueprints.
-Accordingly, the car would have to be developed under previously unseen levels of security.
+Accordingly, the car would have to be developed under previously unseen levels of secrecy.

-To achieve this, Gumpert turned to the Cold War – or communist Czechoslovakia to be precise.
+To achieve this, Gumpert turned to the then still active Cold War – or communist Czechoslovakia to be precise.

-The mid-engined cars that tested looked nothing like the Group S Prototype; they resembled regular Sport quattros, albeit with a tell-tale duct in the roof for engine cooling.
+The mid-engined cars that tested looked nothing like the Group S Prototype; they resembled regular Sport quattros, albeit with tell-tale ducts on the sides for engine cooling.
 Many of the mechanicals, including the five-cylinder motor, were lifted straight from the regular car.
 But Gumpert recalls: “It was pretty much quicker straight away.
 The engine was just as strong, of course, but the handling was much better just because of the weight distribution.
 We knew we had more work to do, but it did not take too many tests before we felt it was ready to allow Walter Röhrl behind the wheel.”

-There Röhrl would get his only taste of mid-engined Audi power.
+There Röhrl would only get a very short stint of mid-engined Audi power.
 “I could tell straight away how much better it was,” he recalls, smiling.
 “The road was just old asphalt – normal second-category roads, with a bit of twisty stuff and some fast sections.
 The impression I got was really good – as good as the quattro Sport E2 straight away, in fact.
 Many times I’ve had cars which you have tested for 40 days to get to the same level as the old one.
 But this one was really impressive.
 The engine felt the same because it was just out of the Sport quattro E2, but the handling made all the difference for me.
-It was so much better in the twisty stuff and it didn’t get twitchy when the corners got faster.
+It was so much better in the twisty stuff and it didn’t get twitchy when the corners got faster.”

 But it wouldn’t take long for the team’s enthusiasm to be shattered.
 Unknown to Röhrl, a sole photographer had been tipped off on the revised test venue and a picture appeared in an Austrian magazine.
 The story put Piech in an extremely difficult position and instantly the entire project was in jeopardy.
-“We’d been teasing VW all the time with our rally successes and if we wanted to build and design a new concept then Piech had to ask before the beginning of the work,” says Gumpert. ” And by this time [Carl] Hahn at VW was already telling Piech that Audi should finish its sporting activities soon due to their current lack of competitiveness.
-Then in the newspaper he found out that instead of that we’d started with a new project.
+“We’d been teasing VW all the time with our past rally successes and if we wanted to build and design a new concept then Piech had to ask before the beginning of the work,” says Gumpert. ” And by this time [Carl] Hahn at VW was already pressuring Piech that Audi should finish its sporting activities soon due to their current lack of competitiveness.
+Then in the newspaper he found out that instead of doing that we’d started with a new project.
 Directly against orders, basically…”